Getting an Emotional Support Animal in Portland, OregonReading Time: 5 minutes

 Federal law (at present) does not specify exactly where ESA’s can be taken in public, so there are no black and white rules to follow.

 Employers can legally request that animals that pose a threat cannot join you at work.
 If the animal is not properly house trained, then the employer could ban it due to the mess and damage it can cause to company property.

-Similarly, the potential for damage to rental property is enough for a landlord to refuse an emotional support animal in Portland and their owner tenancy.
+Similarly, the potential for damage to a rental property is enough for a landlord to refuse an emotional support animal in Portland and their owner tenancy.
 If the home is a multiple occupancy building, the animal may also be a threat to other tenants.
 In practice though, the suspicion that a large breed may cause damage is not enough for a landlord.